Araújos: Geography

 The distance to Belo Horizonte is 163 km.
 The distance to regional center Bom Despacho is 32 km.
 Connections are made by state highway MG-252 and MG-164.
 The distance to Divinópolis is 49 km.

-Economic activities
+Economy

 Services and agriculture are the most important economic activities.
 In 2005 there were 158 small transformation industries employing 821 workers.
 The GDP in 2005 was approximately R$40 million, with 23 million reais from services, 5 million reais from industry, and 10 million reais from agriculture.
 There were 351 rural producers on 16,000 hectares of land.
 46 farms had tractors (2006).
 Approximately 700 persons were employed in agriculture.
 The main crops are beans and corn.
 There were 18,000 head of cattle (2006).

 There was one bank (2007).
 In the vehicle fleet there were 1,089 automobiles, 92 trucks, 149 pickup trucks, and 542 motorcycles (2007).

 Health and education

 In the health sector there were 8 public health clinics, 4 of which were specialized.
 (2005).
 Patients with more serious health conditions are transported to Divinópolis or Belo Horizonte.
 Educational needs of 1,900 students were met by 6 primary schools, 1 middle school, and 2 pre-primary schools.